top of page

 The course culminates in a final flight test.

-Once all the requirements have been met you can then apply for your LAPL.
+Once all the requirements have been met you can then apply for your NPPL.
 See our price page for the costs.

 If you require any information or have any questions regarding our services contact us.
 We recommend everyone has a trial flying lesson before making a decision, this also counts towards the minimum training requirements and can go in your pilot's log book.